watertap-org/watertap/docs/how_to_guides/how_to_use_parameter_sweep.rst

 In this case, the 2 parameters will each be varied across 4 values for a total of 16 combinations.
 Note that there is no limit on the number of sweep variables specified or their resolution besides the practical limit of how long it will take to optimize using each combination of parameters (e.g., if 5 different variables are provided and each one is individually represented with 20 discrete values, the total number of combinations is 20^5 = 3.2 million!).

-After specifying the input parameters, the user should then specify output values on the flowsheet which will be reported in the summary CSV file, which has a similar format to the sweep parameters.
+After specifying the input parameters, the user should then specify output values on the flowsheet that will be reported in the summary CSV file, which has a similar format to the sweep parameters.
-For this RO flowsheet we'll report the levelized cost of water, the optimized RO area, and the associated pump pressures:
+For this RO flowsheet we'll report the levelized cost of water, the optimized RO area, and the output pressure of pump 1:

 .. testcode::